 1 teaspoon Vanilla Extract

-- In large bowl with electric mixer beat Butter and Sugar until light & fluffy.
+- In large bowl with electric mixer beat Butter and Sugar until light and fluffy.

 - Add Egg, beat.

-- Add in Baking Powder, Baking Soda, Salt & Nutmeg.
+- Add in Baking Powder, Baking Soda, Salt and Nutmeg.

 - While beating on Low, slowly add Flour, 1 Cup at a time.

-- Add in Vanilla & Sour Cream, still beating on Low.
-Then beat on Medium until well combined.
+- Add in Vanilla and Sour Cream.
+Beat on Medium until well combined.
 Dough will be stiff.

-- Remove dough from bowl and place on sheet of plastic wrap, fold.
+- Remove dough from bowl and place on plastic wrap, wrap dough.

-- Place wrapped dough on sheet of aluminum foil and wrap well.
+- Place wrapped dough on aluminum foil and wrap well.